Arjooohn/Metacrafters_Functions-and-Errors-ETH-AVAX/README.md

 Navigate to [Remix IDE](https://remix.ethereum.org/).

 ### Step 2: Create and Paste the Contract Code
-1. Create a new file named `SimpleContract.sol`.
+1. Create a new file named `Smart-Contract-Project.sol`.
 2. Copy and paste the provided contract code into this file.

 ### Step 3: Compile the Contract
 1. Click on the `Solidity Compiler` tab on the left sidebar.
 2. Ensure the compiler version is set to `0.8.18`.
-3. Click `Compile SimpleContract.sol`.
+3. Click `Compile Smart-Contract-Project.sol`.

 ### Step 4: Deploy the Contract
 1. Click on the `Deploy & Run Transactions` tab on the left sidebar.